Sureshbabu0616/Servo-Control-with-Gesture-Detection/README.md

 ## Arduino Code

-The Arduino code (`arduino_servo_control.ino`) reads incoming servo angles from the Python script via serial communication and sets the position of the servo motor accordingly.
+The Arduino code (`sketch_mar3a.ino`) reads incoming servo angles from the Python script via serial communication and sets the position of the servo motor accordingly.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact